on Operating Systems

 Windows 10 is the New system came out July 29, 2015.
 Microsoft says that this will be the last windows to be released, and all future development will be as updates to Windows 10.
 (Yeah right.
 We'll see about that.)

-Should you download Windows 10?
+Should you upgrade to Windows 10?

-be better than Windows 8, But it is NOT better than Windows 7.
+It should be better than Windows 8, But it is NOT better than Windows 7.

 Windows 10 is getting better as time goes by.
 Here is the current state of Windows: Upgrades from Windows 7 or 8 have a 50/50 chance of working well.
 Some run fine, some do not.
 Computers that are RELOADED with a fresh, clean copy of Windows 10 run better.
-Computers that come new with Windows 10 run well.
-Any computer that was running Windows 10 can have a clean reload of 10 and it should activate fine, so if you try an upgrade and it is not working well, a clean reload may help.
+Most computers that come new with Windows 10 run well.
+Any computer that was ever running Windows 10 can have a clean reload of 10 and it should activate fine, so if you try an upgrade and it is not working well, a clean reload may help.

 There are still some things about Windows 10 I do not like.
 There is no Safe Mode available during boot, Fixing Start Up problems is tricky, and getting a reload of Windows 10 to begin from the original CDs is a real pain.
 Once started, it loads fine, but it sometimes take MANY tries before it starts to install properly on a new hard drive.
 So, while I still prefer Windows 7, I am also starting to sell New Computers with Windows 10.